 Travel Tips ( Electricity, Internet, ATM, Luggage, tipping, personal expenses)

 There is no electricity in all those places, so it's better to have your backup.
-As for backup, we can still use battery and chargers, but you need to pay extra charges for that.
-In the lodges, there are charging kiosks where you may set your gadgets.
+As for backup, we can still use batteries and chargers, but you need to pay extra charges for that.
+In the lodges, there are charging kiosks where you may set up your gadgets.
 But, again, you might have to pay a small fee for the service.
 So bring extra chargers or a solar charger with you.

 There might not be internet facilities in all places for the internet so that you can use data.

 You might also need to pay additional charges to use the internet facility.
 The internet connectivity along the trekking path is spotty at best, and it only gets worse as you climb higher.
-Please don't get caught up in sharing the adventure; instead, try to enjoy it as much as possible..
+Please don't get caught up in sharing the adventure; instead, try to enjoy it as much as possible.